tttor/ctrl-foundation/book/rlintro-sutton-2018/ch_09_on-policy_prediction_with_approximation.md

 * backpropagation algorithm, which consists of alternating forward and backward passes through the network.
   * Each forward pass computes the activation of each unit given the current activations of the network’s input units.
   * After each forward pass, a backward pass efficiently computes a partial derivative for each weight.
+* training a network with k + 1 hidden layers can actually result in poorer performance than training a network with k hidden layers, even though the deeper network can represent all the functions that the shallower network can (Bengio, 2009).
+Explaining results like these is not easy, but several factors are important.
+  * First, the large number of weights in a typical deep ANN makes it difficult to avoid the problem of overfitting, that is, the problem of failing to generalize correctly to cases on which the network has not been trained.
+  * Second, backpropagation does not work well for deep ANNs because the partial derivatives computed by its backward passes either decay rapidly toward the input side of the network, making learning by deep layers extremely slow, or the partial derivatives grow rapidly toward the input side of the network, making learning unstable.
 * reducing overfitting
   * stopping training when performance begins to decrease on validation data different from the training data (cross validation),